Weetman Pearson, 1st Viscount Cowdray: Eagle Oil Transport Company

 To carry El Águila export cargoes, Pearson founded the Eagle Oil Transport Company in early 1912 to build and operate a dedicated tanker fleet.
 Contemporary reports announced a plan to form a five-million-dollar line to "build [a] fleet to carry Mexican oil products"; orders followed for modern steam tankers from British yards to integrate production, storage and ocean transport with the group's ports at Coatzacoalcos and Tampico.
+The tanker fleet gave the group greater control over export logistics, although wartime Admiralty use of ships also limited commercial capacity.

-During the First World War many Eagle tankers were taken up for Admiralty service, and several were lost to mines and submarines, including SS San Wilfrido, sunk by a German mine near Cuxhaven on 3 August 1914 (one day before Britain entered the war), which contemporary summaries list among the earliest British merchant-ship losses connected with the conflict.
+During the First World War many Eagle tankers were taken up for Admiralty service, and several were lost to mines and submarines, including SS San Wilfrido, sunk by a German mine near Cuxhaven on 3 August 1914, one day before Britain entered the war.
 The company later used the name Eagle Oil and Shipping Company.

 Management and operations in Mexico

-Pearson's own view of management was unapologetically directive.
-One of Pearson's maxims was "No business can be a permanent success unless its head be an autocrat... the more disguised by the silken glove the better."
-During the revolution, management was required to continually bargain with military factions, and have been described as "veritable diplomats" who kept pipelines moving and the refineries guarded with the assistance of the Royal Navy.
-For administrative and professional staff in the capital, the firm used an early multifamily complex in La Condesa, Mexico City, known as the Edificios Condesa (built in 1911 with 216 apartments).
-Labour relations did periodically break down, including around Tampico in 1915–1916, with Pearson's companies facing strikes; demands reported at the time included a 25% pay increase and that strikers not face dismissal, and four strike leaders were subsequently jailed.
+Pearson's own view of management was directive.
+One of his maxims was: "No business can be a permanent success unless its head be an autocrat—of course, the more disguised by the silken glove the better."
+Operating in revolutionary Mexico, however, also required political bargaining as well as engineering and logistics.
+Pearson's earlier Mexican businesses had relied on access to the Díaz administration and on networks formed through public works contracts, but after 1910 managers had to deal with successive revolutionary authorities and military factions.
+Brown describes oil-company managers as "veritable diplomats" who worked to keep pipelines moving and refineries guarded, sometimes with assistance from the Royal Navy.

+Labour relations periodically broke down, including around Tampico in 1915–1916, when Pearson's companies faced strikes; demands reported at the time included a 25 per cent pay increase and protection from dismissal, and four strike leaders were subsequently jailed.
+For administrative and professional staff in the capital, the firm used the Edificios Condesa in La Condesa, Mexico City, a 216-apartment complex built in 1911 and later associated with foreign employees of El Águila.

+The Revolution ultimately weakened the political foundations of Pearson's Mexican empire.
+Garner argues that the fall of the Díaz regime and the subsequent years of revolution, counter-revolution and civil war severely tested Pearson's political adaptability and contributed to his decision to seek a way out of direct control of his Mexican interests.